 Question: To what extent does an event consider and pay attention to attendee, speaker, and volunteer demographics?

-Attendee and Speaker demographics help indicate the potential for different viewpoints and broader perspectives and representation at an event.
+Attendee, Speaker and Volunteer demographics help indicate the potential for different viewpoints and broader perspectives and representation at an event.
 Because everyone has a different perspective, investigating the responses for each group of demographics can indicate whether people from various demographics feel less included than the average.
+This metric is applicable to virtual, in-person, and hybrid events.

 - Determine the [diversity] (https://github.com/drnikki/open-demographics) of attendees, speakers, and volunteers.
 This can include gender identity, age, first language, and dis/ability.